 View Related Products by Product Action

-Keywords: Fentanyl citrate, supplier, Potent, selective, μ-opioid, mu-opioid, agonists, MOP, Receptors, OP3, Phentanyl, citrate, Mu, Opioid, Receptors, Tocris Bioscience
+Keywords: Fentanyl citrate, Fentanyl citrate supplier, Potent, selective, μ-opioid, mu-opioid, agonists, MOP, Receptors, OP3, Phentanyl, citrate, Mu, Opioid, 3247, Tocris Bioscience

 Citations for Fentanyl citrate

 Currently there are no citations for Fentanyl citrate.

 There are currently no reviews for this product.
 Be the first to review Fentanyl citrate and earn rewards!

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image

 $25/€18/£15/$25CAN/¥75 Yuan/¥1250 Yen for a review with an image

 $10/€7/£6/$10 CAD/¥70 Yuan/¥1110 Yen for a review without an image

 Literature in this Area